Richmond, Virginia Population 2019

 Following the Civil War, Richmond once again bounced back economically.
 Tobacco was a big part of the economy, and it was also the site of the first electric trolley system in the country.

 When the 20th century rolled around, the city was the most densely populated in the south.
 Richmond had a large population of black residents, many of whom became quite successful.
 In fact, Richmond’s Jackson Ward was nicknamed "Wall Street of Black America" due to the success of these residents.
 During the early 1900s, the city also began developing performing arts venues and had its own radio station.
 During the 1960s, more than 700 buildings were built in the downtown area and in 1970, the borders of Richmond expanded to encompass 27 additional square miles.

 In recent years, the city has become a center for entertainment and nightlife.
 Today, the economy is driven by finance, law, and government.
 It is home to one of the US courts of appeals, the Federal Reserve Bank of Richmond, and multiple Fortune 500 companies.

-The city’s total population of over 223,000 is spread across 62.5 square miles, putting the population density at over 3,700 residents per square mile.
+The city’s total current estimated population of over 227,000 is spread across 62.5 square miles, putting the population density at over 3,700 residents per square mile.
 The city’s total metro area population is over 1.26 million.

 Breaking down the population by age shows that almost 22% of the population is under the age of 18.
 The largest age group is 25 to 44, which makes up almost 32% of the total population.
 Over 13% are at least 65 years old.
 Approximately 21% of Richmond’s population lives below the federal poverty line.